dolphindb/release/1.10/README.md

 > Bug Fixes

 * Fixed a bug that uploading numpy.matrix to DolphinDB server causes a crash. (**0.1.15.20**)
+* 增加检查DataFrame的column label是否合法。（**0.1.15.20**)
+* Fixed the bug that exceptions are thrown in the Python API when the session method `loadTable` is used to load specified partitions. (**0.1.15.23**)
+* Added support for ipaddr, uuid and int128 data types.(**0.1.15.23**)
+* Added support for arrays of month type. (**0.1.15.23**)
+* Added `hashBucket` function. (**0.1.15.23**)
+* Orca: Fixed the problem of calculation errors in `rolling` function when the input type is float32 with nan values. (**0.1.15.23**)
+* Orca: Fixed the problem of erroneous error message when `read_table` is used to load a distributed table. (**0.1.15.23**)
+* Released version 1.20.2.0 for DolphinDB 1.20.2; version 1.10.12.0 for DolphinDB 1.10.12; version 1.0.24.1 for DolphinDB 1.00.24.
+Please make sure to get the appropriate Python API and orca version based on the version of the DolphinDB server.
+* Added support for Python 3.8. (**1.20.4.0, 1.10.15.0, 1.0.24.2**)
+* Added native methods to create DolphinDB databases and partitioned tables. (**1.20.4.0, 1.10.15.0, 1.0.24.2**)
+* Improved the efficiency of converting pandas dataframes to DolphinDB table objects. (**1.30.0.0, 1.20.5.0, 1.10.16.0**)
+* Further improved the efficiency of converting pandas dataframes to DolphinDB table objects. (**1.30.0.1, 1.20.6.0, 1.10.17.0**)
+* The Session class constructor adds optional parameters: enableSSL (encryption) and enableASYN (asynchronous), the default value is False.
+For example: s=ddb.Session(enableSSL=True, enableASYN=True).
+When enableSSL is True, the server side needs to add the enableHTTPS=true parameter (Linux64 stable version>=1.10.17, the latest version>=1.20.6) to successfully establish a connection.
+When asynchronous communication is enabled, only the session.run method is supported, and there is no return value, which is suitable for asynchronous writing of data.(**1.30.0.1, 1.20.6.0, 1.10.17.0**)

 ## C++ API